Port of call on a 2010 South Pacific Cruise from Vancouver to Auckland aboard the Volendam

 Oct 21, 2010 – Thursday – Tauranga, New Zealand

 Tonight I face up to the fact I have to pack everything that has been in the cabin closets for 30 days back into my single suitcase.
-It is a daunting task, but I finally fit everything inside and put my bag out in the hall for collection before going to bed aboard ship for the last time.
+It is a daunting task, but I finally fit everything inside and put my bag out in the hall for collection before going to bed.
 All 800 disembarking passengers’ bags will magically appear ashore in the departure hall tomorrow morning.
 What a job!